banana16314/CIS432_PGM1/readme.txt

 	Sze Yan Li

 DESCRIPTION
-    A bare-bones, multi-threaded web proxy with no exception handling or error checking.
+    A bare-bones, multi-threaded web proxy with minimal exception handling and error checking.

     - Assumes client input is always valid or correct.
     - Handles HTTP/1.1 and HTTP/1.0, GET, CONNECT